arsalariane/Wright-Fisher-genomic-algorithm/solution.md

     else:
         plt.plot(x, y, color=plt.cm.autumn(i*1./nGen))

-    #we'll consider a population "fixed" if it is in the highest-frequency bin.
+    # We'll consider a population "fixed" if it is in the highest-frequency bin.
 It's
-    #an approximation, but not a bad one if the number of bins is comparable to the
+    # an approximation, but not a bad one if the number of bins is comparable to the
-    #population size.
+    # population size.
     proportion_fixed.append((i, y[-1]*1./nRuns))

 plt.legend()